Part-Time/Day or Evening J.D.

 The part-time program is offered "in-residence" only on the Virginia Beach campus.
 Part-time students should plan to live within a reasonable driving distance to campus.
-Commuting significant distance on a daily basis is strongly discouraged.
+Commuting a significant distance on a daily basis is strongly discouraged.

 Fall Semester (10-12 credit hours); Spring Semester (9-12 credit hours)